 Brilliance in Marketing: Leather Head Sports Building an Entrepreneurial Brand

 Starting a new brand as an entrepreneur is a tall order.
-AMA New York spoke to Paul Cunningham, founder of Leather Head Sports about starting a company with a unique nice.
+Lisa Merriam of AMA New York spoke to Paul Cunningham, founder of Leather Head Sports about starting a company with a unique niche.
 Between mass-produced sports balls in synthetic materials and a growing trend towards high tech smart balls that track stats like speed, velocity, and distance, he has carved out quite a business.
 Leather Head Sports makes sports balls the old-fashioned way; hand-sewn in real leather.
 Paul talked to us about building a small business through effective marketing.

 00:03 Between mass-produced synthetic sports balls and smart balls that track everything from speed spin to distance, there’s a company that’s carved a nice niche for itself.

 00:14 The American Marketing Association New York came out to Glen Rock New Jersey to talk to Paul Cunningham the CEO and founder of Leather Head Sports.